 The archeological “rediscovery”of the Buddha in India and Nepal

-Buddhism emerged in the Gangeatic Plain and the Himalayan foothills in the fifth century B.C., spreading throughout much of India in the following several centuries and throughout the far reaches of south, central, and east Asia in the next millennium.
+Buddhism emerged in the Gangeatic Plain and the Himalayan foothills in the fifth century BC, spreading throughout much of India in the following several centuries and throughout the far reaches of south, central, and east Asia in the next millennium.

 Pilgrimage formed an important part of Buddhist devotional practice from ancient times.
 The Rig Veda, a Brahmanical text composed in ~ 1200 B.C., refers to the spiritual benefits that could be acquired by undertaking a pilgrimage to holy sites.
-In the Mahaparinibbana sutta, another early text, it is stated that the Buddha encouraged all devotees to make pilgrimages to four holy sites to ensure that they would be reborn in a heavenly world.

 • Lumbini, his birthplace;